 Our directors, other than Mr. Kanders who is compensated pursuant to his employment agreement (which is described below under the heading "Employment Agreements"), are entitled to receive a payment of \$2,000 for each regular and special meeting of the Board of Directors attended either in person or telephonically.
 From time to time, non-employee directors may also receive discretionary option or stock grants under the 2005 Stock Incentive Plan.
-In 2007, each of our non-employee directors were awarded options under the 2005 Stock Incentive Plan to purchase 50,000 shares of common stock at an exercise price of \$5.98 of which 12,500 vested immediately with the remaining 37,500 options vest equally over three consecutive quarters commencing December 31, 2007.
-Such options were the first equity awards granted to our non-employee directors since 2005.
+In 2008, each of our non-employee directors were awarded options under the 2005 Stock Incentive Plan to purchase 20,000 shares of common stock at an exercise price of \$5.01 vesting equally over four consecutive quarters commencing September 30, 2008.

-In setting director compensation, the Company considers the significant amount of time that directors expend in fulfilling their duties on our Board and Board committees as well as the skill-level required by the Company of members of the Board and the need to continue to attract highly qualified candidates to serve on our Board.
+In setting director compensation, the Company considers the significant amount of time that directors expend in fulfilling their duties on our Board and Board committees as well as the skill level required by the Company of members of the Board and the need to continue to attract highly qualified candidates to serve on our Board.
 Director compensation arrangements are reviewed annually to maintain such standards.